ralna/GALAHAD/doc/Julia/rst-dir/bqpb_functions.rst

 		- status

 		-
-		  is a scalar variable of type Int32 that gives the entry and exit status from the package.
+		  is a scalar variable of type INT that gives the entry and exit status from the package.

 		  Possible exit values are: